 Dr Robert Sims has a research focus in the physiology of homeostatic sleep and adenosine metabolism in the basal forebrain, although extensive experience in synaptic transmission and plasticity.
 Working with Prof. Nicholas Dale at Warwick University he developed a novel in vitro model for investigating sleep.
 He is skilled in experimental techniques such as electrophysiology, fluorescence imaging, optogenics and microelectrode biosensors.

 Dr Chris Smith’s experience of in vivo microdialysis can be applied to disparate conditions from glioma to Alzheimer’s disease where the neurochemistry of the brain can be monitored in situ in the living organism as the disease progresses.
 In addition the technique can be used to determine the effect pharmacological agents would have on the release of neurotransmitters.
 A powerful aspect of in vivo pharmacology is combining microdialysis with behavioural studies to correlate the brain neurochemistry with behaviour, an ambition that is currently being worked towards.

 Dr Milos Petrovic and Dr Craig Bertram are engaged in the Parkinson’s disease research as well as the disturbance of glutamatergic signalling in dementia models.

 Senior members of the Group include

-Professor Colin DavidsonActing Faculty Director of Research, Neurosciences Theme Lead
+Professor Colin DavidsonActing Head of School of Pharmacy and Biomedical Sciences, Neurosciences Theme Lead